10 Essentials for Your Next River Cruise

 7. Clam-Shell Jewelry Case

-For those who travel with a bit of bling, a clam-shell jewelry case is a great option to keep earrings, rings, necklaces, and bracelets safe and organized.
-The clam-shell design allows the case to be zipped up so if the case falls off of a counter you’re not scrambling to find small earrings or backings.
+A clam-shell jewelry case is a great option to keep earrings, rings, necklaces, and bracelets safe and organized.
+I like the clam-shell design because allows the case to be zipped up so if the case falls off of a counter you’re not scrambling to find small earrings or backings.

 Look for a jewelry organizer that has at least two large compartments that are divided by a mirror flap.
 The case should have small dividers for earrings, foam cylinders for rings, and small felt hooks for necklaces and bracelets.